syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRating/ToolTip.md

 # ToolTip

+The ToolTip shows the value of the SfRating control.

-## ToolTipPlacement
+## Set Tooltip Placement

-Rating control provides tooltip support with rating value using `TooltipPlacement` property.
+Rating control provides ToolTip support with rating value using `TooltipPlacement` property.

 N> By default, this property value is set to None.

 ### TopLeft

-The tooltip will display on top of the SfRating control.
+The ToolTip will display on top of the SfRating control.

+{% tabs %}

 {% highlight c# %}

 rating.TooltipPlacement=SFRatingTooltipPlacement.TopLeft;

 {% endhighlight %}

+{% endtabs %}

 ![](images/topLeft.jpg)